Edit Blog Post

 to the Kyrgyz border, which is at least 15 km from the Tajik border post, so after trying to persuade our officer to drive us a little further in the no man's land, he refused and we started walking.

 The scenery was serene, but it started to get cold and we were already prepared to camp somewhere, when we passed a house and hoped for support, but the people there were as helpless as the surrounding mountain ranges, they even insisted on the fact that it's a 50!!! km walk to the Kyrgyz border...

 We continued walking and before it got dark, a minibus from Khorog to Osh came slowly down the mountain slopes and luckily took us in.

 We went with them to the border post, which was still some 30 km away from the next settlement, Sary Tash

 (a town located at the crossroad of the road to China and Tajikistan), so they were so nice to bring us there.
 We arrived totally exhausted and half frozen (the minibus had a shattered window) in a guest house in Sary Tash and spent our first night in Kyrgyzstan, not after profiting of all the amazing goods they sold in

 sand beach on 3800m

 who climbs higher to get sunburned at the beach?

-sold in the shop and restaurant there...water melon, Snickers, chocolate, lemonade, eggs, etc...things we've already forgotten during our time on the Pamir plateau :-)
+the shop and restaurant there...water melon, Snickers, chocolate, lemonade, eggs, etc...things we've already forgotten during our time on the Pamir plateau :-)

 Next morning we got up and our jaws dropped when we looked around....the mountain ranges around Sary Tash created the most beautiful mountain backdrop we've ever seen in our life...